 I finally decided to dare to do what I always wanted to do (learn about marketing), and at the same time give myself the opportunity to work on my laptop from anywhere in the world.

-I founded a blog szczesliwawbiznesie.pl (happy in business) to teach women how to run a company so that it earns money, gives them time for what is important and provides fulfilment.
+I founded a blog szczesliwawbiznesie.pl (happy in business) to teach women how to run a company so that it earns money, gives them time for what is important, and provides fulfillment.

-The group was an addition to the blog, and it turned out to be an extraordinary and magical place where miracles happen: on top of getting support, help, exchanging knowledge and establishing business contacts our members also find new friends!
+The group was an addition to the blog, and it turned out to be an extraordinary and magical place where miracles happen: on top of getting support, and help, exchanging knowledge, and establishing business contacts our members also find new friends!

-– What was the biggest motivation for you and what was your aim of the project?
+– What was the biggest motivation for you and what was your aim for the project?

 – What was most difficult for you at the beginning?

 First of all, revealing to the world that I decided to do business instead of medicine.
 I think I was most afraid of my friend’s reaction.
 As it happens in life, fear has big eyes.
 The reaction of my friends was very positive, so far I’ve met with words of encouragement and appreciation rather than criticism.

 – Do you work from home, coffee shop or do you have your own office?
 Many people running 100% online businesses (including myself) are struggling with time management, finding the right space to work, as well as loneliness.
 What would you recommend to them?